polterguy/polterguy.github.io/plugins/index.md

 description: This section contains the reference documentation for Magic and Hyperlambda, and documents all plugins, and Hyperlambda the programming language.
 ---

-Aista Magic Cloud is not one project, it's more than 40 projects in fact.
-Each project encapsulates some part of Hyperlambda, such as sending emails, parsing XML or JSON, etc. The core projects, or the most _"important"_ projects if you wish, are the following.
+AINIRO.IO's Magic Cloud is not one project, it's more than 40 projects in fact.
+Each project encapsulates some part of Hyperlambda, such as sending emails, parsing XML or JSON, etc.

+The following are the _"plugins"_ projects for Magic and Hyperlambda, typically implementing one or more slots each, whom in its combined results becomes the programming language called Hyperlambda.
+These are the parts that allows you to interact with your database, apply authentication and authorization requirements for your endpoints, etc.

 * [magic.node](/plugins/magic.node/) - Nodes, lambda, Hyperlambda and Expressions
 * [magic.signals](/plugins/magic.signals/) - Magic's Super Signals implementation or Active Events if you wish
 * [magic.endpoint](/plugins/magic.endpoint/) - Endpoint resolving in Magic
 * [magic.data.common](/plugins/magic.data.common/) - Commonalities for data adapters in Magic
 * [magic.library](/plugins/magic.library/) - A single project wrapping everything together

-The following are the _"plugins"_ projects for Magic and Hyperlambda, typically implementing one or more slots each, whom in its combined results becomes the programming language called Hyperlambda.
-These are the parts that allows you to interact with your database, apply authentication and authorization requirements for your endpoints, etc.

 * [magic.lambda](/plugins/magic.lambda/) - The Hyperlambda DSL, and its primary keywords
 * [magic.lambda.math](/plugins/magic.lambda.math/) - Math operations from Hyperlambda
 * [magic.lambda.http](/plugins/magic.lambda.http/) - Invoking HTTP endpoints from Hyperlambda